rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 Some sample variables are:

-- BTRFS if set, the file system will be BtrFS.
 - DESKTOP possible values are 'kde' 'gnome' 'lxde' 'xfce' or 'textmode'.
 Used to indicate the desktop selected by the user during the test.
 - ENCRYPT encrypt the home directory via YaST.
 - HDDSIZEGB hard disk size in GB.